 Colorado’s state constitution upholds that checkpoints for DUI are legal in the state.
 Because of this, DUI checkpoints are commonly used to help catch people driving under the influence and for the ticket and penalty revenues that often result, particularly in high-traffic times during the holiday periods.

 If you are ever at a DUI checkpoint, there are some things you should never attempt to do.
-Should you make a mistake at a checkpoint and need legal help, remember to contact a DUI lawyer, like a DUI lawyer in Denver, CO, as soon as you can for assistance.
+Should you make a mistake at a checkpoint and need legal help, remember to contact a lawyer in Denver, CO, as soon as you can for assistance.

 Do Not Break Any Traffic Laws

 While you are allowed by law to turn around to avoid a DUI checkpoint you see up ahead, you can never break driving rules to do so.
 The police will be watching for vehicles that are trying to avoid the checkpoint, so any breach of the road rules will result in you being pulled over and possibly charged with whatever the violation was, even if you are not driving under the influence.
 Things such as illegal U-turns will only land you in potential hot water.